Nebius-Academy/knowledge-base/_posts/2025-05-22-hallucinations-in-ralm.md

 ## Issues during context retrieval

-Hallucinations in language models can stem from issues during the retrieval process.
-Users may formulate ill-posed queries [Self-RAG](https://arxiv.org/abs/2310.11511).
-External documents sources can contain contaminated information [Contaminated data for RAG](https://arxiv.org/abs/2404.10496).
-Because of imperfect chunking [On retrieval granularity](https://arxiv.org/abs/2312.06648) or embedding [Better embeddings](https://arxiv.org/abs/2402.12177) retrievers may select irrelevant documents, which introduces inaccuracies into the generated output.
-Even when the retrieved context is accurate, irrelevant noise within the documents can negatively affect the results [Noisy context](https://arxiv.org/abs/2401.14887).
-Additionally, when the retrieved context contains excessive redundant information, models may fail to focus on critical details.
-This is especially problematic with long texts, where LLMs are known to skip the information in the middle of the context (see [Lost in the middle](https://arxiv.org/abs/2307.03172)).
+Hallucinations in language models can stem from various issues during the retrieval process:

+- Users may formulate ill-posed queries, see [Self-RAG](https://arxiv.org/abs/2310.11511).
+- External documents sources can contain contaminated information, see [Contaminated data for RAG](https://arxiv.org/abs/2404.10496).
+- Because of imperfect chunking ([On retrieval granularity](https://arxiv.org/abs/2312.06648)) or embedding ([Better embeddings](https://arxiv.org/abs/2402.12177)) retrievers may select irrelevant documents, which introduces inaccuracies into the generated output.
+- Even when the retrieved context is accurate, irrelevant noise within the documents can negatively affect the results, see [Noisy context](https://arxiv.org/abs/2401.14887).
+- Additionally, when the retrieved context contains excessive redundant information, models may fail to focus on critical details.
+This is especially problematic with long texts, where LLMs are known to skip the information in the middle of the context, see [Lost in the middle](https://arxiv.org/abs/2307.03172).

 ## Issues during context utilization